Makate89/com/SECURITY.md

 ## Reporting a Vulnerability

 To help us Improve our website , please report any suspicious activity.
 Join our workspace at https://meshlero.slack.com and get our consultant to help you technically.
-For immediate responce call our Toll Free Number  +26775195237 drop us an email at: onechatgroup@gmail.com.
-Our Panel of experts will respond immediately Remember that Mesh Lero E Government Projects and  Technologies with Mesh Lero Technologies Store is a world company of Caliber that bring development to world communities, so dont wait to report any fishing.
+For immediate responce call our Toll Free Number  +26775195237. drop us an email at: onechatgroup@gmail.com.
+Our Panel of experts will respond immediately.
+Remember that Mesh Lero E Government Projects and  Technologies with Mesh Lero Technologies Store is a world company of Caliber that bring development to world communities, so dont wait to report any fishing.